act-rules/act-rules.github.io/_rules/SC1-3-1-aria-required-owned-element.md

 ### Applicability

-This rule applies to any HTML or SVG element that is [exposed to assistive technologies](#exposed-to-assistive-technologies) with a role that requires it to own some element(s).
-This is only applicable to elements that have an explicit [semantic role](#semantic-role).
-Which roles have required owned elements is defined in [ARIA 1.1](https://www.w3.org/TR/wai-aria-1.1/).
+This rule applies to any HTML or SVG element that is [exposed to assistive technologies](#exposed-to-assistive-technologies) and has an explicit [semantic role](#semantic-role) that has [WAI-ARIA required owned elements](https://www.w3.org/TR/wai-aria/#mustContain).

 ### Expectation

-For each test target, at least one instance of one [required owned element](https://www.w3.org/TR/wai-aria-1.1/#mustContain) listed for that role in [ARIA 1.1](https://www.w3.org/TR/wai-aria-1.1/), is present.
+For each test target, at least one instance of one [WAI-ARIA required owned element](https://www.w3.org/TR/wai-aria-1.1/#mustContain) is present.

 **Note:**
 - When a widget is missing required owned elements due to script execution or loading, authors [MUST]((w3.org/TR/wai-aria-1.1/#mustContain)) mark a containing element with `aria-busy` equal to `true`.